HOMEPAGE

 1).
 Ophryaster cf. magnusAboral view of a large and well preserved specimen (x0.9, White Chalk, BMNH (British Museum (Natural History) London) Earth Lab display specimen).
 Image © 2006 The Natural History Museum, by kind permission.

 2).
-Ophryaster cf. magnus; Detail of the central disc of the above specimen (x2.0, White Chalk, BMNH (British Museum (Natural History) London) Earh Lab display specimen.
+Ophryaster cf. magnus; Detail of the aboral surface of the central disc of the above specimen (x2.0, White Chalk, BMNH (British Museum (Natural History) London) Earth Lab display specimen.
 Image © 2006 The Natural History Museum, by kind permission.